bxparks/AceRoutine/README.md

 * A `Coroutine` is stackless cannot preserve local stack varaibles across multiple calls.
 Often the class member variables or function static variables are reasonable substitutes.
+* Coroutines are currently designed to be statically allocated, not dynamically created and destroyed.
+This is mostly because dynamic memory allocation on an 8-bit microcontroller with 2kB of RAM should probably be avoided.
+  Dynamically created coroutines may be added in the future for 32-bit microcontrollers which have far more memory.
 * A `Channel` is an experimental feature and has limited features.
 It is currently an unbuffered, synchrronized channel.
 It can be used by only one reader and one writer.